-No. Standard 14.17 know how to position or immobilise service users and be able to apply appropriate moving and handling techniques for safe and effective interventions 14.18 be able to select and apply safe and effective therapeutic exercise, manual therapy and electrotherapies in order to alleviate symptoms and restore optimum function 14.19 be able to apply physiotherapy-specific practice skills including manual therapy, exercise and movement, electrotherapeutic modalities and kindred approaches 14.20 be able to change their practice as needed to take account of new developments or changing contexts 14.21 recognise the value of research to the critical evaluation of practice 14.22 be aware of a range of research methodologies 14.23 be able to evaluate research and other evidence to inform their own practice 14.24 be able to demonstrate a level of skill in the use of information and communication technologies appropriate to their practice 14.25 know and be able to apply the key concepts which are relevant to safe and effective practice as a supplementary prescriber in order to have their name annotated on the Register (this standard applies only to registrants who are eligible to have their names annotated on the Register) 4 15. understand the need to establish and maintain a safe practice environment 15.1 understand the need to maintain the safety of both service users and those involved in their care 15.2 be aware of applicable health and safety legislation, and any relevant safety policies and procedures in force at the workplace, such as incident reporting, and be able to act in accordance with these 15.3 be able to work safely, including being able to select appropriate hazard control and risk management, reduction or elimination techniques in a safe manner and in accordance with health and safety legislation
+No. Standard 14.17 know how to position or immobilise service users and be able to apply appropriate moving and handling techniques for safe and effective interventions 14.18 be able to select and apply safe and effective therapeutic exercise, manual therapy and electrotherapies in order to alleviate symptoms and restore optimum function 14.18 be able to select and apply safe and effective physiotherapy-specific practice skills including manual therapy, exercise and movement, electrotherapeutic modalities and kindred approaches 14.19 be able to change their practice as needed to take account of new developments or changing contexts 14.20 recognise the value of research to the critical evaluation of practice 14.21 be aware of a range of research methodologies 14.22 be able to evaluate research and other evidence to inform their own practice 14.23 be able to demonstrate a level of skill in the use of information and communication technologies appropriate to their practice 14.24 know and be able to apply the key concepts which are relevant to safe and effective practice as a supplementary prescriber in order to have their name annotated on the Register (this standard applies only to registrants who are eligible to have their names annotated on the Register) 4 15. understand the need to establish and maintain a safe practice environment 15.1 understand the need to maintain the safety of both service users and those involved in their care 15.2 know and be able to apply appropriate moving and handling techniques 15.3 be aware of applicable health and safety legislation, and any relevant safety policies and procedures in force at the workplace, such as incident reporting, and be able to act in accordance with these